davidberenstein1957/classy-classification/README.md

     "furniture": ["This text is about chairs.",
                "Couches, benches and televisions.",
                "I really need to get a new sofa.",
+               "We have a new dinner table.",
+               "There also exist things like fridges.",
+                "I hope to be getting a new stove today.", "Do you also have some ovens.",
                 "We have a new dinner table."],
     "kitchen": ["There also exist things like fridges.", "I hope to be getting a new stove today.", "Do you also have some ovens.",
+                "We have a new dinner table.",
+                "There also exist things like fridges.",
+                "I hope to be getting a new stove today.", "Do you also have some ovens.",
                 "We have a new dinner table."]